-Nicki Hollamby, from our supplier Audley Travel, shares her favourite things to do in Borneo: “We visit a small Iban community in Sarawak.
+Nicki Hollamby, from our tailor made holiday specialists Audley Travel, shares her favourite things to do in Borneo: “We visit a small Iban community in Sarawak.
 Their longhouse has 12 families under one roof.
 You stop off at the market on the way and get food, then you meet the tribe and the chief.
 You spend the evening with them, cook with them, sit on the floor in their local area of the longhouse, and the other families come in and share in the food, so it becomes a bit of a free-for-all party.
 You sleep in the communal area of the longhouse, on a mattress under a mosquito net.
 You get up the next morning when they get up at 5am with the chickens to go and see how they cook and how they used to hunt.

-Considering it is set up for tourists, it’s really good, and you overcome that awkwardness you feel about entering their home.
+“Considering it is set up for tourists, it’s really good, and you overcome that awkwardness you feel about entering their home.
 You have a guide who will translate, and they laugh and joke and you get your hands dirty and cook – I loved it.”

 More about Borneo